SeqWare/seqware/seqware-distribution/docs/site/content/docs/3-getting-started.md

 where the User Tutorial left off and shows you how to create new workflow bundles and make those available to other users of the system.

-### 1.0.x Preview

-We have also included a preview section on release 1.0.x in the Developer Guide, see [Running with the Oozie Workflow Engine](/docs/3-getting-started/developer-tutorial/#running-with-the-oozie-workflow-engine).
-The big new feature in this release is the support for a new workflow engine using [Oozie](http://oozie.apache.org/) (in addition to the existing Pegasus workflow engine).
-Each engine supports Java workflows so the same workflows written using the 0.13.x series can be used with the Oozie engine simply using a runtime parameter.

-You will need to use a development AMI to try 1.0.x, see our [Installation Guide](/docs/2-installation/#option-2-installing-with-a-cloud-vm) for more information.

 ## Administrator Tutorial

 Finally, the last tutorial is the [Admin